 - Observation Wells and Cleanouts.
-Non-structural and surface sand filters should include an observation well consisting of a 6-inch diameter non-perforated PVC pipe fitted with a lockable cap.
+Non-structural and surface sand filters must include an observation well consisting of a 6-inch diameter non-perforated PVC pipe fitted with a lockable cap.
 It should be installed flush with the ground surface to facilitate periodic inspection and maintenance.
 In most cases, a cleanout pipe will be tied into the end of all underdrain pipe runs.
 The portion of the cleanout pipe/observation well in the underdrain layer should be perforated.
 At least one cleanout pipe must be provided for every 2000 square feet of filter surface area. - Access.
 Good maintenance access is needed to allow crews to perform regular inspections and maintenance activities.
 "Sufficient access" is operationally defined as the ability to get a vacuum truck or similar equipment close enough to the sedimentation chamber and filter to enable cleanouts.
-Direct maintenance access shall be provided to the pre-treatment area and the filter bed.
+Direct maintenance access shall be provided to the pretreatment area and the filter bed.
 For underground structures, sufficient headroom for maintenance should be provided.
 A minimum head space of 5 feet above the filter is recommended for maintenance of the structure.
-However, if 5 feet headroom is not available, manhole access should be installed. - Manhole Access (for Underground Filters).
+However, if 5 feet headroom is not available, manhole access must be installed. - Manhole Access (for underground filters).
 Access to the headbox and clearwell of Underground Filters must be provided by manholes at least 30 inches in diameter, along with steps to the areas where maintenance will occur. - Visibility.
 Stormwater filters should be clearly visible at the site so inspectors and maintenance crews can easily find them.
-Adequate signs or markings should be provided at manhole access points for Underground Filters. - Confined Space Issues.
-Underground Filters are often classified as a confined space.
+Adequate signs or markings must be provided at manhole access points for Underground Filters. - Confined Space Issues.
+Underground filters are often classified as a confined space.
 Consequently, special OSHA rules apply, and training may be needed to protect the workers that access them.
 These procedures often involve training about confined space entry, venting, and the use of gas probes.

 Filter Material Specifications.
-The basic material specifications for filtering practices that utilize sand as a filter media are outlined in Table 3.6.1.
-Proprietary filters, including those being utilized for pre-treatment for rainwater harvesting systems, infiltration, and other applications that utilize alternative media must be evaluated as noted in Section 3.6.4.
+The basic material specifications for filtering practices that utilize sand as a filter media are outlined in Table 3.28.